MOSH-Insa-Toulouse/2021-2022-BOUKEZZATA-BERTON-MESLOUH/README.md

 <img src="/Assets/shema.JPG" alt="schema" />

-*The sensors are connected to an SPDT switch to commute between the two of them and a voltage resistor R6 is required to obtain the value of R_Alu.
+* The sensors are connected to an SPDT switch to commute between the two of them
+* The resistor R6 is required to obtain the value of R_Alu.

 <img src="/Assets/gaz.JPG" alt="GAZ" />